akka/akka-http/docs/src/main/paradox/scala/http/routing-dsl/directives/custom-directives.md

 @@snip [CustomDirectivesExamplesSpec.scala]($test$/scala/docs/http/scaladsl/server/directives/CustomDirectivesExamplesSpec.scala) { #scratch-1 }

-Beside using `Directive.apply`, you can also extending `Directive` directly:
+Beside using `Directive.apply`, you can also extending `Directive` directly(This is actually uncommon and the first is preferable for common use cases):

 @@snip [CustomDirectivesExamplesSpec.scala]($test$/scala/docs/http/scaladsl/server/directives/CustomDirectivesExamplesSpec.scala) { #scratch-2 }

-However, extending `Directive` directly is actually uncommon and the first is preferable for common use cases.

 Keeping extractions as `Tuples` has a lot of advantages, mainly great flexibility while upholding full type safety and “inferability”.
 However, the number of times